richafnu/Viva/Viva/glint/setup/sftp-ssh-key-gen.md

 ms.topic: article
 ms.service: viva-glint
 ms.localizationpriority: high
-ms.date: 04/29/2024
+ms.date: 02/14/2025
 ---

 # Create an SSH key pair

-To access your Microsoft Viva Glint (Secure File Transfer Protocol) SFTP account, create an SSH key pair, which includes a public and private key.
+To access your Microsoft Viva Glint Secure File Transfer Protocol (SFTP) account, create a Secure Shell (SSH) key pair, which includes a public and private key.

 > [!NOTE]
 > These instructions are for individual users that connect to Viva Glint SFTP.
-Your organization may have an HR information system (HRIS) connect directly to SFTP to send employee data.
-Work with your HRIS team to have a SSH key pair generated for the HRIS to allow it to connect.
+Your organization may have an HR information system (HRIS) vendor connect directly to SFTP to send employee data.
+Work with your HRIS team to have an SSH key pair generated for the HRIS vendor to connect.

 ## Understand SSH key pair requirements